-Direct costs increased by 4% or \$2.9 billion as:
+Direct costs increased by \$2.9 billion in 2023 primarily due to:

-- lower fuel inventory costs at our road fuels operation and the impact of the deconsolidation upon disposition of our nuclear technology services operation within our Private Equity segment were more than offset by - increased costs associated with inflation and organic growth at our Infrastructure and Renewable Power and Transition segments; and - higher direct costs related to recent acquisitions, net of dispositions.
+- lower fuel inventory costs at our road fuels operation and the impact of the deconsolidation of our nuclear technology services operation within our Private Equity segment; more than offset by - increased costs associated with inflation and organic growth within our Infrastructure and Renewable Power and Transition segments; and - higher direct costs related to acquisitions, net of dispositions.

-Other income and gains of \$6.5 billion primarily relate to the gains on the sale of our nuclear technology services operation in our Private Equity segment and our New Zealand data distribution business in our Infrastructure segment.
-The other income and gains in 2022 is primarily attributable to the gains on the sale of a Brazil power transmissions portfolio and North American container terminal operations in our Infrastructure segment.
+Other income and gains of \$6.5 billion in 2023 primarily relate to the gains on the deconsolidation of our nuclear technology services operation within our Private Equity segment and our New Zealand data distribution business within our Infrastructure segment.
+The other income and gains in 2022 is primarily attributable to the gains on the sale of a Brazil power transmissions portfolio and North American container terminal operations within our Infrastructure segment.

-Equity accounted income decreased by \$545 million as increased contributions from the growth in our Insurance Solutions business were more than offset by decreases in the value of certain investment properties.
+Equity accounted income decreased by \$545 million as increased contributions from the growth in our Wealth Solutions business were more than offset by our share of decreases in the value of certain investment properties.

-Interest expense of \$15.5 billion, of which \$14.9 billion relates to non-recourse financing, increased by \$4.8 billion compared to 2022 due to incremental borrowings associated with acquisitions and refinancings, as well as higher interest rates on floating rate debt during 2023, partially offset by the impact of dispositions.
+Interest expense of \$15.5 billion in 2023 of which \$14.9 billion relates to non-recourse financing, increased by \$4.8 billion compared to 2022 due to incremental borrowings associated with acquisitions, net of dispositions, refinancings, and the impact of higher interest rates on floating rate debt during 2023.

-Fair value decreases were \$1.4 billion during 2023, compared to \$1.0 billion in the prior year.
-Valuation increases from mark-to-market gains on our U.S. department store chain and higher valuations in our real estate LP investments were more than offset by lower valuations on certain U.S. office assets and the impairment of goodwill at our healthcare services and asset impairment at our natural gas production, both within our Private Equity segment.
-Refer to pages 47 and 48 for a discussion on fair value changes.
+We recorded fair value decreases of \$1.4 billion in 2023 compared to \$977 million in the prior year.
+Valuation increases from mark-to-market gains on our U.S. department store chain and higher valuations within our LP investments were more than offset by lower valuations on certain U.S. office assets within our Real Estate segment, as well as the impairment of goodwill at our healthcare services operation and asset impairment at our natural gas production, both within our Private Equity segment.

-We recorded an income tax expense of \$1.0 billion for the year compared to \$1.5 billion in the prior year mainly due to higher deferred tax recovery resulting from valuation changes in our real estate portfolio, partially offset by higher taxable income in 2023, mainly in our Infrastructure and Private Equity segments.
+Income tax expense decreased by \$458 million in 2023, mainly due to higher deferred tax recoveries resulting from valuation changes in our real estate portfolio, partially offset by higher taxable income in 2023, mainly in our Infrastructure and Private Equity segments.